DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture3.md

   - Income and capital growth opportunities

 - process purchasing every kind of infrastructure, e.g.
-- timing - hot market, buying/selling market will impact due diligent timeframes etc.
+- timing - hot market, buying/selling market will impact due diligent time frames etc.
 - WALE - 100 leases expiry at the end of year, WALE is one year.
 Average the lease expiry
   - can also weight based on income too, or how much space is becoming available